[sc name=”Disclosure Notice”]

-Speaking of those protagonists, they were quite the pair.
-Where Anna is quiet and unassuming, Luke is determined and always seems to be in the center of some commotion in his work as a congressman.
-Anna is the balm to his shattered soul and Luke embodies everything Anna doesn’t want from life.
-She doesn’t want to be a public figure and if she were to be the wife of one that’d challenge her idea of a simple life.
-Anna’s character is one many of us will relate too.
-I really liked her for this reason.
+Speaking of the protagonists, they are quite the pair.
+Where Anna is quiet and unassuming, Luke is determined and is always the center of some commotion in congress.
+Anna is a balm to his shattered soul, and Luke embodies everything Anna doesn’t want from life. .
+Her character is one many of us will relate to.
 She enjoys her work among the history and books of the library.
 She doesn’t need more than that.
 She’s content until Luke comes along and turns her world topsy-turvy.
 His determination to sweep her off her feet is definitely not a suit that easily goes away.
 Their relationship has interesting turns because of this.
 Smoothing things out doesn’t necessarily last for long in this relationship!

 Sincere thanks to Bethany House for a complimentary copy of this review copy.